 The most recent publication on the topic of “hacking” includes work by Michel Lallement on the topic of “hackerspaces” and the rise of the discourse and practice of “making” (Lallement 2015).
 Lallement has offered an ethnography of the “maker movement” in the San Francisco Bay Area with a focus on the question of the transformations labour and its reorganisation with the creation of independent spaces for collaborative work with digital technologies.
-The book describes the community space “Noisebridge” in San Francisco which has been one of the most influential autonomous spaces for the recreation of hacking as a political symbol for self-organisation and wider access to expert computing knowledge around the globe.
+The book describes the community space “Noisebridge” in San Francisco, which has been one of the most influential autonomous spaces for the recreation of hacking as a political symbol for self-organisation and wider access to expert computing knowledge around the globe.

 Hackers...

-One of the key insights of recent anthropology of hackers in the Euro-American context is how they represent a distinctive elaboration of liberalism—especially in the domains of free speech and the cultivation of a self-directed towards freedom, autonomy, privacy, and other liberal values (Coleman 2012, Kelty 2008, Coleman 2014).
+One of the key insights of recent anthropology of hackers in the Euro-American context is how they represent a distinctive elaboration of liberalism—especially in the domains of free speech and a cultivation of self that is directed towards freedom, autonomy, privacy, and other liberal values (Coleman 2012, Kelty 2008, Coleman 2014).
 Hackers are not uniformly libertarian or simply privacy advocates, but articulate a relationship to technology with a different range of values depending on their “genre” (Coleman & Golub 2008).
-Little work has been done on the way this relation to technology articulates with different political and philosophical traditions outside the Euro-American world, though a handful of people have advanced such questioning (Xiang 2007, Takhteyev 2012, Chan 2013, Murillo Rosado 2015).
+Little work has been done on the way this relation to technology articulates with different political and philosophical traditions outside the Euro-American world, though a handful of people have advanced such questioning (Xiang 2007, Takhteyev 2012, Chan 2013, Murillo 2015).

 Complicating this question of the productive relation to technology, however, is the question of whether “hacking” is a specific practice, skill, or domain of knowledge.
 How are hacks valued and assessed, and how they are shared, learned, improvised, recorded and displayed, or circulated?
-Hackers are said to have a culture of perpetrating a particular kind of act which can supposedly be distinguished from the actions of other kinds of people in other professional domains (especially, those in bureaucracies, corporations, or other hidebound organisations of the past).
+Hackers are said to have a culture of perpetrating a particular kind of act that can supposedly be distinguished from the actions of other kinds of people in other professional domains (especially, those in bureaucracies, corporations, or other hidebound organisations of the past).
 The “hack” however can be mobile and re-usable, and it often, but not always, takes the form of a tool or set of tools; it can be a one-off, round-about way of getting something done, but it is often something that is re-usable, which serves as yet another element for generalisation.
 Many ordinary practices of repurposing, in different contexts, have different expressions, such as the “gambiarra”, the Brazilian term for an improvisation of and deviation technical knowledge, the “juugad”, which expresses a similar improvisation of technical nature in India, and the “shanzhai”, which is a more specific form of repurposing mobile devices in mainland China.

 In these cases, the “hacker” persona is troubled by the recognition that “hacks” are frequently borrowed, re-used, reconfigured, and redeployed by people who only subsequently come to self-identify as hackers—or maybe do not do so at all.
 Conversely, depending on the context of occurrence and the participants of the exchange, you could be called a hacker regardless of your expertise, but solely on the basis of the technical feat you have performed.
 Hacks are contextually visible to hackers, and depend on such assessment and attribution to legitimately be called hacks.